Temporal Straightening for Latent Planning: Introduction

 \section{Introduction}

-Latent world models offer a compelling solution for planning because they introduce abstraction that improves efficiency and generalization~\citep{truck-backer-upper, dyna, worldmodel, Hafner2020Dream, hafner2022dreamerv2, hafner2023dreamerv3, hansen2022temporal, hansen2023td}.
+Latent world models offer a compelling solution for planning due to better efficiency and generalization~\citep{truck-backer-upper, dyna, worldmodel, Hafner2020Dream, hafner2022dreamerv2, hafner2023dreamerv3, hansen2022temporal, hansen2023td}.
 They compress high-dimensional observations into compact latent representations, learn predictive dynamics in that latent space, and enable imaginary rollouts for action optimization.
-Compared to operating directly in pixel or state space, the latent abstraction reduces dimensionality and ignores noise, making dynamics learning easier and more efficient.
-At test time, planning is typically posed as optimizing an action sequence by rolling the model forward and minimizing a cost function between the goal and the predicted terminal state in the latent space.
+Compared to operating directly in pixel or state space, the latent abstraction reduces dimensionality and ignores noise, making dynamics learning more efficient.
+At test time, planning is typically posed as optimizing an action sequence by rolling the model forward and minimizing a cost function between the goal and the predicted states in the latent space.

 In practice, however, optimization in the learned latent space remains challenging.
 The induced planning objective is typically highly non-convex, potentially causing gradient-based optimizers to struggle.
 As a result, many successful practices~\citep{hafner2019planet, hansen2023td, dinowm, sobal2025learning, terver2026drivessuccessphysicalplanning} rely on search-based methods such as CEM~\citep{rubinstein1997optimization} or MPPI~\citep{mppi}, which achieve competitive performance but introduce a substantial compute burden and latency.
 Moreover, commonly used goal cost metrics based on Euclidean distance can be misleading if the embedding space is not properly regularized.
 In particular, when latent trajectories are highly curved, straight-line distances in embedding space misrepresent the geodesic distance along feasible transitions.
-These challenges call for better representations that are tailored for latent planning.
+These challenges call for better representations that facilitate latent planning.